asc-community/MxEngine/README.md

 Right now MxEngine is distributed in source code with configurable CMake files.
 Here are the steps you need to do to compile and run MxEngine sample projects:
 1. clone this repo to your system using `git clone https://github.com/asc-community/MxEngine`
 2. initialize submodules with `cd MxEngine && git submodule update --init`
-2. install Boost on your machine from website or by package manager.
-You may also need to set environment variable **BOOST_ROOT** to be equal the Boost installation folder or provide **Boost_ROOT** and **Boost_INCLUDE_DIR** in CMake if you are building on Windows
-2. build project by running `CMakeLists.txt` located in root directory (set up necessary options if needed)
+3. build project by running `CMakeLists.txt` located in root directory (set up necessary options if needed)
-3. go to `samples/<any_sample>` and run the executable file
+4. go to `samples/<any_sample>` and run the executable file
-4. to create your own project, consider taking ProjectTemplate sample as starting point, it has everything already configured for build
+5. to create your own project, consider taking ProjectTemplate sample as starting point, it has everything already configured for build

 *note: if you are using Visual Studio and want to debug applications, click on executable located in the project directory and select* ***set as startup item***, *then work with VS project as usual*